 Sam Beare receives Community Nurse grant

-The Walton Charity has awarded a grant worth £24,000 over three years to Sam Beare Hospice.
-This significant grant will part fund a Clinical Nurse Specialist to provide palliative care and support to those people living with life limiting illnesses in and around Walton.
+Earlier this year the Walton Charity awarded Sam Beare Hospice a grant worth £24,000 over three years.
+The significant grant will part fund a Clinical Nurse Specialist (CNS) to provide palliative care and support to those people living with life limiting illnesses in and around Walton.

 Since the launch in 2012, 38 Community Grants have been awarded to local organisations and community projects with a total value of £550,000.
 According to Jackie Lodge, the Walton Charity’s Chief Executive, the Walton Charity is delighted to be able to part fund this important community post.